Ellis-Robinson/Memory-Game/README.md

 - Fix: A simple syntax error.
 After checking through the functions involved and confirming which parts were working, I discovered that the inner HTML of #difficulty-ul list items included a new line, so my IF statements which were checking if the inner HTML matched were all returning false and the rest of the code block wasn't running.

+- Bug: If the window is minimalised and the screen size becomes too small, the difficulty layout changes automatically but doesnt reset the game.
+This causes an error.

 # Deployment